moussmo/palavro/content/posts/history_art/the-best-and-only-louvre-museum-routes-you-need.md

 Romanticism was initially Europe's response to the age of englightenment and the industrial revolution.
 It is a movement that calls for the appreciation of passion, feelings, and nature, and seeks to bring people closer to their human identity.
 Although many art experts would argue it is more nuanced than that, it is in a way the antithesis of Neoclassicism (which you will encounter in the next room).\
 And thus, most of the paintings you will find in *Salle Mollien* belong to this Romanticism movement, and were made by artists who had a specific goal in mind: to convey emotions to the observer.

 Delacroix, great French master of Romanticism is the author of many of the paintings in *Salle Mollien*.
 The most notable ones are *Liberty Leading the People*, *Women of Algiers in their Appartments*, *Scenes from the Massacre at Chios*, and my favourite *The Death of Sardanapalus*.
-Fun fact: the latter was seen as an abomination by many of Delacroix's contemporaries when he first unveiled it, only time was capable of proving the genius of the painter.
+Fun fact: the latter was seen as an abomination by many of Delacroix's contemporaries when he first unveiled it, only time was able to prove the painter's genius.

-Another French renown painter of the 19th century was Géricault, in this galerie you can admire his most precious work: *The Raft of the Medusa*, which tells (in a dramatic and *romantic*) way the story of the French naval frigate *Méduse*, whose wreck caused the few survivors to endure extreme conditions of starvation and dehydration and resort to cannibalism, only 15 out of 147 survived.
+Another French renown painter of the 19th century was Géricault, in this galerie you can admire his most precious work: *The Raft of the Medusa*, which tells (in a dramatic and *romantic* way) the 18th century story of the French naval frigate *Méduse*, whose wreck caused the few survivors to endure extreme conditions of starvation and dehydration and resort to cannibalism, only 15 out of 147 survived.
 This painting is the best example of how Romanticism aims to move the observer, in this case by building in them a sense of sadness and despair.

 Cross the galerie, take a look at the little souvenir boutique that occupies the squared *Salle Denon* if you wish, then enter *Salle Daru*.

 ## Salle Daru
 Neoclassicism was born in opposition to the Rococo style which was the dominating art movement of the 18th century.
-It focused on simplicity, clarity, and symmetry, and had a little preference for representing scenes from Greco-Roman antiquity.
+It focused on simplicity, clarity, and symmetry, and had a clear preference for representing scenes from Greco-Roman antiquity.
 Neoclassicism eventually had to compete with Romanticism, which had emerged as a reaction to the rigidity and lack of sensuality of the former.

 The artist who led the Neoclassicism wave in France was Jacques-Louis David.
-David is the perfect example of what would be considered today a "history nerd", and it showed through his art as he represented many little-known stories from classical antiquity.
+David is the perfect example of what would be considered today a "history nerd", and this definitely could be seen in his art as he represented many little-known stories from classical antiquity.
 Some of my favourite David paintings that are exhibited in the Louvre and that I believe should not be missed are *The Coronation of Napoleon*, *Leonidas at Thermopylae*, and the eternal *oath of the Horatii*.

 David had many apprentices who history has come to remember as the *Davidians*, some of them kept his art philosophy alive by following the Neoclassicism route.
-The most notable ones are Girodet-Trioson, and Ingres, their work surround their master's in *Salle Daru*, such as Ingres' *The Apotheosis of Homer* (which sees Homer deified in the presence of some of history's most influential personnages) and Girodet-Trioson's *Scene from a deluge* (a representation of the mythical catastrophe known as the deluge, a painting is actually closer to Romanticism than Neoclassicism).
+The most notable ones are Girodet-Trioson, and Ingres, whose work surround their master's in *Salle Daru*, such as Ingres' *The Apotheosis of Homer* (which sees Homer deified in the presence of some of history's most influential personnages) and Girodet-Trioson's *Scene from a deluge* (a representation of the mythical catastrophe known as the deluge, a painting is actually closer to Romanticism than Neoclassicism).

 Onto our final step !\
 Leave *Salle Daru* and take the main stairs but not all the way down.
 As you reach the first landing, turn right (or left) and walk behind the stairs.